 - Obstructive sleep apnoea.

-Use of non-aspirin non-steroidal anti-inflammatory drugs (particularly new use) has been found to be associated with a 40-70% increased relative risk of developing atrial flutter or fibrillation.
+One study found use of non-aspirin non-steroidal anti-inflammatory drugs (NSAIDs) - particularly new use - has been found to be associated with a 40-70% increased relative risk of developing atrial flutter or fibrillation.
+Other studies in the literature seem to relate to atrial fibrillation but a later meta-analysis found a 12% increased risk associated with NSAID use.

 - May present with ECG findings of atrial flutter.